shakyShane/coder-blog/_posts/2013-10-13-stylus-less-sass-being-efficient-with-extends.md

 categories: SASS CSS
 ---

-When using SASS, LESwS or Stylus it's easy to do things that bloat the resulting CSS.
+When using SASS, LESS or Stylus it's easy to do things that bloat the resulting CSS.

 > The following examples are using SASS, but the principles apply to any preprocessor